Federalist Nos. 76 – 77

 I also took note of the pattern by which the government was laid out.
 Those powers which had the greatest need for expedience (such as nominating and the making of treaties) were placed in the executive branch with the power to negate being given to the Senate where necessary.
 Those powers which had the greater need for deliberation (such as the making of laws) were granted to the legislative branch with the conditional power to negate (meaning that the veto was not absolute) given to the President.
 The setup realy is a very well constructed balance with the judicial branch present to independently arbit between parties when there were doubts regarding conflicting opinions

-2 replies on “Federalist Nos.
+2 responses to “Federalist Nos.
 76 – 77”

 Actually, the federal government is now so expansive that only the very top few levels of appointees are replaced when a new administration comes to town.
 Many lower level appointees are expected to keep doing a job and act in a less partisan manner than their superiors.